 604 S. Gay Street,

-In 1949, Paramount acquired the Tennessee and in 1953, began to show Cinemascope films like “The Robe” on its 54' screen.
+In 1949, Paramount acquired the Tennessee Theatre and in 1953, began to show CinemaScope films like “The Robe” on its 54' screen.

-In the mid-60s, ABC/Southeastern took over the aging palace, and in 1966 it was refurbished, though the original decor of the theater was retained.
-The seating capacity was dropped from 1996 to a little more than 1500.
-After nearly half a century, the Tennessee finally closed in 1977, but reopened the following year screening classic films.
+In the mid-1960’s, ABC/Southeastern took over the aging palace, and in 1966 it was refurbished, though the original decor of the theatre was retained.
+The seating capacity was dropped from 1,996 to a little more than 1,500.
+After nearly half a century, the Tennessee Theatre finally closed in 1977, but reopened the following year screening classic films.
 It closed again in 1979.

-In 1980, the theater was reopened and refurbished in time for the World’s Fair in 1982, the same year it was placed on the National Register of Historic Places.
-The Tennessee was declared the official theater of the State of Tennessee in 1999.
+In 1980, the theatre was reopened and refurbished in time for the World’s Fair in 1982, the same year it was placed on the National Register of Historic Places.
+The Tennessee Theatre was declared the official theatre of the State of Tennessee in 1999.

-The Tennessee is today used for classic movie screenings, stage shows, concerts, and has been home to several arts groups since the 1970s, including the Knoxville Symphony Orchestra, the Knoxville Opera Company and the Appalachian Ballet.
+The Tennessee Theatre is today used for classic movie screenings, stage shows, concerts, and has been home to several arts groups since the 1970’s, including the Knoxville Symphony Orchestra, the Knoxville Opera Company and the Appalachian Ballet.

 Special thanks for Becky Hancock, general manager of the Tennesse Theatre, for her valuable information!